openstack/sushy-tools/doc/source/user/dynamic-emulator.rst

 UEFI boot
 ~~~~~~~~~

 By default, `legacy` or `BIOS` mode is used to boot the instance.
-However,
+However, the
 libvirt domain can be configured to boot via UEFI firmware.
 This process
 requires additional preparation on the host side.

 On the host you need to have OVMF firmware binaries installed.
 Fedora users
 could pull them as `edk2-ovmf` RPM.
-On Ubuntu, `apt-get install ovmf` should
+On Ubuntu, `apt-get install ovmf` should do
-do the job.
+the job.

-Then you need to create a VM by running `virt-install` with the UEFI specific
+Then you need to create a VM by running `virt-install` with the UEFI-specific
 `--boot` options:

 Example: